- Strep throat spreads easily when someone with it breathes, coughs, or sneezes near you.

 “Strep throat” is a sore throat that is caused by Group A Streptococcus bacteria.
-It’s the most common bacterial infection of the throat, and the words “Strep Throat” (or “strep”) comes from the name of the bacteria.
+It’s the most common bacterial infection of the throat, and the words “Strep Throat” (or “strep”) come from the name of the bacteria.

 How does someone get strep throat?

 “Strep” bacteria are contagious, and they spread through person-to-person contact with infected sputum or saliva.

 You can get strep by:

 - Breathing in the same air after someone (who has it) coughs, breaths, or sneezes near you in a confined place Sharing food/drinks, shaking hands with, or kissing someone who has strep

 - You can also pick up the bacteria by touching an object (such as a doorknob) after it has been contaminated by someone who has strep and then touching your mouth or nose